rustyrussell/lightning/doc/TOR.md

 --tor-auto-listen true : try to generate an temp V2 onion addr

-NOTE if --tor-proxy set all traffic will be rooted over the proxy if --ipaddr left empty only the auto generated onion addr will be used for your node
+NOTE if --tor-proxy set all traffic will be rooted over the proxy if --addr is not specified only the auto generated onion addr will be used for your node.

-you can also set a fixed onion addr by option --tor-external = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.onion  (V2 or V3 is allowed)
+you can also set a fixed onion addr by option --addr=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.onion  (V2 or V3 is allowed)

 this addr can be created by